ailich/USF_dissertation_template/README.md

 -   `latex_preamble.tex`: This is the latex preamble code that modifies the Latex "report" document class formatting to make it USF ETD compliant.

--   `*.csl` file: csl files specify the citation format.
+-   `*.csl` file: .csl files specify the citation format.
 If you wish to change the citation style, you can download one and change the csl field in the YAML header of `index.Rmd` You can find a lot of these csl files in the [Zotero Style Repository](https://www.zotero.org/styles).

 -   `*.bib`: .bib files include your references.
 All references mentioned in your dissertation must be included in the `.bib` file.